Tickets

 What can I do at the National Palace of Sintra?

-You can check out the Heraldic Hall, Manueline Hall, and The Coat of Arms Room inside the National Palace of Sintra.
+You can check out the Heraldic Hall, Manueline Hall, and The Coat of Arms Room inside the palace.
+Other highlights include the Palatine Chapel, the Swan Room, and the vast Preta Garden.

-Are there guided tours available at the National Palace of Sintra?
+Are there guided tours available at the palace?

 What are the National Palace of Sintra opening hours?